Orange-OpenSource/Orange-Boosted-Bootstrap/docs-orange/getting-started/build-tools.md

 1. Run through the [tooling setup](#tooling-setup) above to install Jekyll (the site builder) and other Ruby dependencies with `bundle install`.
 2. From the root `/bootstrap` directory, run `bundle exec jekyll serve` in the command line.
-3. Open <http://localhost:9001> in your browser, and voil�.
+3. Open <http://localhost:9001> in your browser, and voilà.

 Learn more about using Jekyll by reading its [documentation](https://jekyllrb.com/docs/home/).

-[comment]: # Boosted mod

 ## Howto create an icons library using icomoon
 To create an icons library using icomoon, you must first <strong><a href="https://icomoon.io/app/#/select">open the website icomoon into your browser</a></strong> and download the <a href="{{ site.baseurl }}/assets/orange-icons.json">config file orange-icons.json</a>.